SiliconLabsSoftware/bluetooth_applications/bluetooth_uploading_images_to_multislots/README.md

 1. From the Launcher Home, add your product name to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
 Find the example project filtering by "bootloader".

-2. Create a **Bootloader - SoC Internal Storage (multiple images on 1MB device)** project in Simplicity Studio.
+2. Create a **Bootloader - SoC Internal Storage (single image on 512kB device)** project in Simplicity Studio.

    ![create_bootloader](image/create_bootloader.png)